 Specifications Edition of 2

-Each of the twelve secrets is represented by an embossed copper plate on the exterior of the structure and a paper pyramid supporting a miniature painting on the interior of each side.
-The rear of each pyramid structure contains the text of the secret.
+Each of the twelve secrets is represented by an embossed copper plate on the exterior of the structure and a paper pyramid supporting a miniature painting on the interior of the corresponding side.
+The rear of each pyramid contains the text of the secret.

 Book partially open

 Book fully open

 Secret No. 5

 Secret No. 6

 Secret No. 11